 - Once an assignment has been set as a moderated assignment, the moderated assignment option cannot be disabled once submissions have been received, but any edits made to the moderated settings will be tracked.

 - Grades cannot be edited in the Gradebook before grades are released as final grades to the Gradebook by the moderator.
 However, after grades are posted, grades can be edited in the Gradebook by any grader.

-- Moderated assignments are automatically muted in the Gradebook until grades are posted.
+- Moderated assignments are automatically muted or hidden in the Gradebook until grades are posted.

 - Moderated assignments are not supported with Peer Review assignments.

 To create an assignment with all assignment details at the same time, click the Add Assignment button.

 If you want to edit an existing assignment that has not yet received student submissions, click the name of the assignment.